willer/trading-bot/README.md

-# auto-trade-bot
+# Trading View Interactive Brokers Integration

-Trading bot that takes TradingView or other algo signals via webhook, and places those trades on Interactive Brokers or Alpaca.
+A trading bot that receives TradingView or other algorithmic trading signals via webhook, and places those trades on Interactive Brokers or Alpaca.

+## Overview

+This application consists of three main components:
+1. **Webapp**: A Flask web server that receives webhook signals from TradingView
+2. **Broker**: A service that processes trading signals and executes them on your broker(s)
+3. **Ngrok**: A tunneling service to expose your local webhook endpoint to the internet

+The system supports:
+- Multiple accounts (IBKR and/or Alpaca)
+- Error monitoring and alerts through Datadog
+- Critical error SMS notifications via TextMagic
+- Dashboard visualization of trading activity
+- Configurable position sizing based on percentage of account

 ## Demo Video: